 Since 2011, the Center for Aging Research and Education (CARE) at the University of Wisconsin–Madison School of Nursing has collaborated with community partners to apply nursing expertise and scholarship to the issues facing older adults and those who care for them.

-Responding to a growing need, CARE developed manuals, train-the-trainer sessions and online resources about supporting the healthy aging of adults with intellectual disability.
+Responding to a growing need, CARE developed manuals, train-the-trainer sessions and online resources about supporting the healthy aging of adults with and without intellectual disability.
 We adapted the information for online courses geared towards group home staff, working with the Wisconsin Department of Health Services and UW Division of Continuing Studies.
 CARE’s materials are the first offered by Wisconsin to meet a training requirement.

 CARE founded a growing community of faculty, staff and students interested in older adult health.
 The CARE Network encourages innovation and collaboration in teaching, scholarship and community engagement.
 Through the Network, CARE has developed new clinical education scenarios addressing common geriatric issues, expanded aging-related student activities on campus and in the community, and provided key support to adapt an evidence-based exercise program for older adults in rural areas and in African American communities in Wisconsin.